 God, the Father, raised his Son and gave him all power in heaven and on the earth.
 As a sign of power, Christ was given a throne on the Father’s right- hand side.
 The Holy Spirit is not said to have a throne or any other symbolic sign of high and equal power alongside the Father and the Son.

 The RCG Church interprets the relationship between the Father and the Son in this way: God the Father was the Almighty God, and the other God Person was the Word, who is the God of the Old Testament (1 Cor 10: 1-4).
-It the Word was who created everything and later appeared as man Jesus Christ.
+The word was the one who created all things, and later appeared in the person of Jesus Christ.